AD Blocker Detected

 Qigong is a modern term used to categorize over 1500 different types of exercise into meaningful contexts.
 In the past, qigong used Taoism to attain physical and spiritual immortality.
 The earliest archaeological discoveries of qigong were discovered in the Ma Huang Tui Tombs.
 The images looked like dance-like postures combined with breathing used for health.

-The concept of qigong follows that of yin-yang because the physical exercises attempt to harmonize the ying-yang relationship in the body to keep the Qi circulating.
-Going by history, this was an effort stimulated by the Taoist alchemical tradition.
-In the earlier Chinese beliefs, there was no concept of reincarnation, and the finality of death stimulated a way for them to prolong their lives.
+The concept of qigong follows that of yin-yang because the physical exercises attempt to harmonize the yin-yang relationship in the body to keep the Qi circulating.
+According to history, this effort was stimulated by the Taoist alchemical tradition.
+In earlier Chinese beliefs, there was no concept of reincarnation, and the finality of death stimulated a way for them to prolong their lives.

-Currently, the practice of qigong is widespread in China, and even the government supports its use.
-The various forms of qigong today are either to prevent ailments, get rid of the disease, or fully recover.
-It’s even possible to project Qi from one person to another to restore balance and healing.
-This form of qigong requires lots of education on the subject and learning from someone who’s done it for years.
+Qigong is widespread in China, and even the government supports its use.
+The various forms of qigong today are either to prevent ailments, get rid of diseases, or fully recover.
+Projecting Qi from one person to another is possible to restore balance and healing.
+This form of qigong requires lots of education and learning from someone who’s done it for years.
 Practitioners also learn specific qigong exercises for particular diseases.

 How does qigong make you feel?

-Students practicing qigong explain how they felt relaxed after the classes and energized.
+Students practicing qigong explain how they felt relaxed and energized after the classes.
 They also report sleeping deeply at night every day they have a class.
-According to a studyqigong could help reduce the symptoms of depression.
+According to a study, qigong could help reduce the symptoms of depression.
 In the study, participants who practiced qigong reported having less anxiety and better moods than those who didn’t.
-QiGong also has positive effects on bone and cardiovascular health and it improves balance.
+Qigong also has positive effects on bone and cardiovascular health, and it improves balance.

-Because of the controlled breathing and gentle movement, you end up centering your body and clearing your mind.
+Because of the controlled breathing and gentle movement, you center your body and clear your mind.
 Doing so relaxes your nervous system, and that’s why most people have benefits like reduced anxiety and depression.
-Our daily lives invoke a lot of stress and worry, but once we calm down, breathe, and move the body, we worry less, and this has a positive effect on the mind and physical health.
+Our daily lives invoke a lot of stress and worry, but once we calm down, breathe, and move the body, we worry less, which positively affects the mind and physical health.
 By practicing QiGong, you will improve your health and have a more balanced and brighter outlook on life.

 Can qigong cure diseases?

 The body constantly fights bacteria, viruses, and many other forms of infection.
-When you practice qigong, it acts like a utility that shifts the body’s energy making it more accessible by restoring energy how it’s supposed to be and restoring the natural ability of the body to heal itself by restoring balance.
-According to most experiments conducted on qigong‘s ability on the body, it is possible to see evidence suggesting that qigong may be effective in the treatment of diseases.
+When you practice qigong, it acts like a utility that shifts the body’s energy, making it more accessible by restoring power to the way it’s supposed to be and restoring the natural ability of the body to heal itself by restoring balance.
+According to most experiments conducted on qigong’s ability on the body, it is possible to see evidence suggesting that qigong may be effective in the treatment of diseases.
 These include chronic pain, arthritis, asthma, headaches, diabetes, chronic fatigue, gastrointestinal disorders, and heart disease, among other illnesses causing death in this new age.

 If you’re wondering why one would opt for qigong over medical science, you haven’t given it a chance.
-Even though medical science has been growing over the years, certain diseases keep coming up, and medical science can’t seem to catch up.
+Even though medical science has been growing, certain diseases keep coming up, and medical science can’t catch up.
 Also, we can see that it’s the biggest killer of our age when it comes to heart disease and cancer.
 Mortality rates from cancer have been the same since the 1940s.
-Even though life is always a gamble, qigong will help ensure that the odds are in your favor.
+Even though life is always a gamble, qigong will help ensure the odds are in your favor.

 One of the greatest gifts that qigong gives us is detecting illness in its subclinical stage.
 This means you can notice when Qi is depleted, stagnant, or excessive and know what actions to take to balance it.
-For example, certain forms of breast cancers grow for eight years before they’re visible on mammograms.
-But with the practice of qigong, you can detect any form of illness trying to happen and stop it.
+For example, certain forms of breast cancer grow for eight years before they’re visible on mammograms.
+However, with the practice of qigong, you can detect any form of illness that is trying to happen and stop it.

 What are the five elements of qigong?

-In TCM, there are five elements that are interconnected and interdependent.
+In TCM, five elements are interconnected and interdependent.
 A harmonious balance between these five elements leads to a healthy life.
-Each element is more prominent in certain seasons and daily cycles.
-Each element is more strongly connected with specific organs and energy channels in the body.
+Each element is more prominent in certain seasons and daily cycles and is more strongly connected with specific organs and energy channels in the body.

-• Wood.
-Liver and gallbladder (spring).
+- Wood: Liver and gallbladder (spring).
 The wood element is most prominent during the spring season.
-This element’s color is green, and the liver energy flows more easily in spring when plants are sprouting new growth.
+This element’s color is green, and the liver energy flows more quickly in spring when plants are sprouting new growth.
 It can help detoxify the body and give us more energy.

-• Fire.
-Heart, small intestines, Pericardium, and Triple Heater (summer).
-The color of this element is red, and it’s more prominent in the summer when there is lots of heat.
-The heart energy is healing and brings health and joy to our lives.
-It is essential to enhance our heart energy, especially during summer.
+- Fire: Heart, small intestines, Pericardium, and Triple Heater (summer).
+This red element is more prominent in summer when there is heat.
+Heart energy is healing and brings health and joy to our lives.
+Enhancing our heart’s energy is essential, especially during summer.

-• Earth.
-Stomach and spleen (all seasons, especially late summer).
-The earth element has nos pacific season, meaning you must activate it through all four seasons.
+- Earth: Stomach and spleen (all seasons, especially late summer).
+The earth element has no Pacific season, meaning you must activate it through all four seasons.
 It is quite prominent in the last ten days of each season.
-The best time to enhance your stomach and spleen energy is during the last ten days of each season.
+The best time to enhance your stomach and spleen energy is in the previous ten days of each season.

-• Metal.
-Lung and large intestines (fall).
-The color of this element s white, and it falls in the fall season when there is a lot of harvesting and the abundance of summer.
-Fall comes between a warm and cool season, and it’s necessary to prepare the lungs to prevent colds now that cooler seasons are coming.
+- Metal: Lung and large intestines (fall).
+This element is white and occurs in the fall, when there is a lot of harvesting and the abundance of summer.
+Fall is between a warm and cool season, and it’s necessary to prepare the lungs to prevent colds now that cooler seasons are coming.

-• Water.
-Kidneys and bladder (winter).
-The water element is most visible during winter when plants go into a dormant cycle and animals hibernate, storing energy away for spring.
-Enhancing the kidney during this season gives you more energy and vitality for the more active seasons waiting for you.
+- Water: Kidneys and bladder (winter).
+The water element is most visible during winter when plants go into a dormant cycle, and animals hibernate, storing energy away for spring.
+Enhancing the kidney during this season gives you more energy and vitality for the active seasons waiting for you.

-There are also five main principles of qigong that are keys to unlocking its true potential, which you should read further about.
+The five principles of qigong are keys to unlocking its true potential, which you should read further about.

 Where can I learn more about qigong training?